 Diversification is also a prime consideration to preserve wealth.
 Traditionally, Stocks, Bonds and Cash, long a staple of portfolio construction, are components of diversification.
 Yet, in today’s world of investing, there are many other tools to reduce volatility that should be considered part of investing strategies for preserving wealth.

-Aove all, the 3 Legged Stool is the White Oaks tool for describing the process of portfolio construction.
-That most importanly, assumes the investor wants to reduce volatility while achieving equity type returns.
+Above all, the 3 Legged Stool is the White Oaks tool for describing the process of portfolio construction.
+That most importantly, assumes the investor wants to reduce volatility while achieving equity type returns.
 Stocks, Bonds and Cash, long the staples of portfolios are in the Core leg.
-Betting against the long-term growth of the global economy is a low probability wager, when considering to bet, do it safely and as a smart gambler at 해외축구.
+Betting against the long-term growth of the global economy is a low probability wager.

 Equity investment markets are up 70% of the time.
 It is like having a coin that comes up heads 70% of the time and betting tails.
 Yes, you would be right 30% of the time but wrong 70%.
 Due to this, equities provide, over time, inflation-beating investment returns protecting purchasing power.

 The volatility of equities in the Core leg of the 3 legged stool is challenging.
 Therein the reason for the other two legs.
 The Diversifier leg is populated by investments that offer low to negative correlation to the Core leg.
 Correlation put simply, is how assets tend to act in relation to each other.

 Assume asset ‘A’ goes up 10% and asset ‘B’ goes down 10%.
 This is an example of negative correlation of -1.
 If both moved up 10% the correlation would be +1.
 Imagine a portfolio where all assets were perfectly correlated at +1.
 Certainly, because the assets all move in coordination with each other, the net impact is that is there is little diversification value in the portfolio.